Feel wrongly graded because of politics? Some GOP senators want to change that.

-Tests are graded with an A+ and an F. A new bill would give students grounds to appeal their grades due to a teacher’s political bias.
-(Photo by Getty Images)
+Tests are graded with an A+ and an F. (Photo by Getty Images)

 Students who feel wrongly graded for an assignment by a college professor or a high school teacher because of the instructor’s political beliefs could get the chance to appeal their grade through a new bill in the Iowa Legislature.